DVB-H: Service launches

-In Malaysia, U Mobile, the fourth telecom operator and the country's newest 3G service provider announced commercial availability of a mobile broadcast TV service based on DVB-H technology before the end of 2007.
-The service will be called Mobile LiveTV.
+In Malaysia, 3 Italia, Maxis and Astro conducted a DVB-H trial using 3 Italia's know-how, launching in "mid 2007" with six channels.
+In June 2007, Nokia and MiTV planned to launch DVB-H in "the second half of 2007" through the U Mobile network, using a Nokia N77.
+Known as Mobile LiveTV, it carried seven channels in a package called Friendly User Program.
+The service was reportedly shut down in February 2009.

 Kenya has a DVB-H service, DStv Mobile, which was launched in Nairobi by South African company Digital Mobile TV.
 Consumers will receive a package of ten DStv channels through their mobile phones at a cost of Sh1,000 per month.
 The channels will include SuperSport Update, SuperSport 2, SuperSport 3, CNN International, Big Brother Africa and Africa Magic.

 In Iran, DVB-H services began in Tehran in March 2008.
 The service brings ten television and four radio channels to mobile phones.

 In Estonia, DVB-H service started testing phase in April 2008 with Levira and EMT, offering up to 15 TV-stations.
 Testing period ended in November 2009; the service never went into commercial use.

 In South Africa Multichoice launched the public version of its DVB-H service, called DSTV Mobile on 1 December 2010.
 During September 2018, MultiChoice announced that its DStv Mobile service will end on 31 October 2018.

 In the Netherlands, KPN launched a DVB-H service on 29 May 2008.
 The service offers 10 channels, 1 channel specially made for the service and 9 channels which are converted regular broadcasts.
 On 30 March 2011, KPN announced it was terminating the DVB-H service on 1 June 2011 because of a lack of new mobiles supporting the standard which resulted in fewer users.
 KPN still believes in mobile video, but in the form of video-on-demand using mobile internet connections.

 In Jamaica, DVB-H service was launched by telecoms provider LIME in 2010 in the capital city Kingston and its Metropolitan Area.
 Further upgrades were made and the service was made available in the second city, Montego Bay.